An opening ceremony was held for Grand Finals of the 72nd and 69th Russian championships for men and women, respectively, in Votkinsk 9 August.

 Aleksandr Brechalov, head of the Udmurtian Republic: “It is a great honour for Udmurtia to host a national chess tournament.
 As the venues for the matches we have chosen symbolic locations: the tournament will first be hosted by the Tchaikovsky House Museum in Votkinsk, then by the House of Friendship of Peoples in Izhevsk.
 I hope that chess will become popular with children and young adults because of the high status of the tournament.
 The drive to win, inexorable logic and intellectual prowess — the qualities needed for success in chess will help achieve self-fulfilment and work well for the good of the Republic.”

-Maria Morozova, CEO of the Timchenko Foundation: “Every year the Chess at Museums project becomes a major event on the chess and public scene of the cities hosting Grand Finals.
+Maria Morozova, CEO of the Timchenko Foundation: “Every year the Chess in Museums project becomes a major event on the chess and public scene of the cities hosting Grand Finals.
 Bringing together sports and arts, the tournament pulls in multitudes of people, become for them interesting place meetings.
 Provincial museums get a unique opportunity to put themselves on the map, and the locals to become involved in a nationwide event.
 The project addresses at the same time two goals set for itself by the Timchenko Foundation: promote the game of chess and piques the interest in the cultural heritage of this nation.”

 Mark Glukhovsky, executive director of the RCF: “Grand Finals of Russian championships are the most important tournaments on the RCF calendar; their outcomes are eagerly anticipated by chess aficionados in and outside this country.
 Traditionally, these competitions have pulled in a very strong line-up.
 May all contestants and supporters have beautiful and strong games, and I would like to thank the Tchaikovsky House Museum in the town of Votkinsk, which agreed to host this competition.
 We are happy to open up a new venue on the chess map of Russia!”